mattcroat/joy-of-code/posts/creating-content/creating-content.md

 I'm going to show you the simple workflow I use to make videos for YouTube with some tips along the way, like what inexpensive type of microphone to get and how to make your presentation look and sound great.

-Everything I use is **free** and **cross-platform** (not because of some morals but I have no choice on Linux) and you can take what you learned and apply it to your workflow regardless what software you're using.
+Everything I use is **free** and **cross-platform** (I use Linux by the way) and you can take what you learned and apply it to your workflow regardless what software you're using.

-Keep in mind **this isn't a tutorial** on how to use the software I mention and some things are going to require research but it's going to save your hours.
+**This isn't a tutorial** on how to use the software I mention but it should save you hours of research.

 ## Tools Of The Trade